 Motor graders feature a long, mid-mounted blade which is used to create level or angled surfaces in the material being shaped.
 Most graders have three axles – two at the back and one at the front - featuring a cab and engine above the rear two.

-Rough terrain lift trucks are two axle machines for materials handling on unimproved ground.
-They either feature a vertical mast – similar to an industrial forklift truck – or a telescopic boom.
-The latter are often called telescopic handlers or simply telehandlers.
-Telehandlers can be fitted with a variety of attachments, including pallet forks, bucks and access platforms, which combine with their vertical and horizontal reach capabilities to provide a versatile machine
+Telescopic handlers two axle machines for materials handling on unimproved ground.
+They feature a telescopic boom which can be fitted with a variety of attachments, including pallet forks, buckets and access platforms, which combine with their vertical and horizontal reach capabilities to provide a versatile machine

 The skid-steer loader is a compact four-wheel drive machine designed to operate in restricted areas.
 It is distinguished by its steering system.
 Steering is achieved by independently varying the speed and direction of the two sets of wheels on either side.

 Skid steer loaders are usually classified by their rated operating capacity, which is to say the heaviest load a machine can lift without tipping onto its nose.

 Track-mounted variants of the skid –steer loader – usually referred to as compact tracked loaders – are considered to be a different machine type.

 A wheeled loader is a 4-wheel drive articulated machine, powered by a diesel engine.
 It has a front mounted bucket connected to a boom to collect material from the ground.
 The purpose is to transfer this material from one place to another without pushing it along the ground.